sagalpreet/RISC-V-Simulator/README.md

 ### How to run ?

 - Clone the repository to your local machine.
+(Some features may not work properly on windows)
 - Install pip3.
 - Open terminal and run the following commands.
 ```